Last Updated on March 14, 2023 by Sravan

 - 11. PF payment due date ?

-1. Differentiate between the Dr & Cr with example?
+1. Differentiate between the Dr & Cr with an example?

-Debit means an Accounting entry which will be passed at the time of recording transactions.
+Debit means an Accounting entry that will be passed at the time of recording transactions.

-Debit either Increases the value of Asset (or) Decreases the value of Liability / Equity.
+Debit either Increases the value of an Asset (or) Decreases the value of Liability / Equity.

-Credit means an entry which will be passed, when either the value of Asset decreases (or) the value of Liability & Equity increases.
+Credit means an entry that will be passed, when either the value of an Asset decreases (or) the value of Liability & Equity increases.

-Due to Cheque payment, “Bank” account is to be credited as the value of asset decreases
+Due to Cheque payment, the “Bank” account is to be credited as the value of the asset decreases

 2. Capital of Rs.10,00,000 /- brought into business